redeyesdemonkyo/myfirst-jjb/README.md

 # jenkins job builder example files

-these are basic jjb example files to get you started.
+these are basic jjb jobs example files to get you from ZERO to HERO in JJB.

 They show you how to create a couple of example jenkins job builder jobs with: